An Accessible Itinerary to Norwich

 There’s also a second step-free route via an external lift in Castle Gardens.
 In Castle Quarter, take the lift to Level 2 and exit onto Castle Meadow.
 Follow the path to the right until you’re opposite Arcade Hill.
 On your right, you’ll find a pathway around the bottom of the castle mound.
 Follow the path, where the lift is located on the left, just before the bridge crosses overhead, and takes you up to the Castle’s entrance.

-Enjoy tasty Thai dishes at Rosa’s Thai
+Enjoy tasty dishes at Rosa’s Thai that cater to a number of requirements

-For a larger lunch, we suggest heading southwest from Millennium Plain, across Rampant Horse Street, to Chantry Square.
-This is where you’ll find Rosa’s Thai.
-Tuck into authentic and hearty dishes like Pad Thai and gaeng panang curry.
-The inside is bright and spacious, and if it’s warm you can enjoy your meal outside!
+Elsewhere, take a seat at Rosa’s Thai (to get here, make your way from the top of the marketplace, southwest from Millennium Plain, across Rampant Horse Street, to Chantry Square).
+Tuck into authentic, hearty dishes like Pad Thai and gaeng panang curry- the menu boasts plenty of vegetarian and vegan alternatives, plus a dedicated coeliac menu.
+Inside is bright and spacious, and if it’s warm you can enjoy your meal outside!

-Day One- Afternoon
+Afternoon

 Chantry Place is home to high street heroes and local favourites

-After refuelling, how about a spot of shopping?
-Norwich is known for its incredible independent scene- from vintage fashion and sustainable menswear to quirky lifestyle stores and unique bookshops.
-Of course, there’s the Lanes, with its individual shopfronts (and access), and Jarrolds, our flagship independent department store that’s home to an amazing array of products.
-(It’s got step-free access from two entrances, accessible toilets and lifts to take you across its 5 floors and 50 departments.)
+We suggest stopping The Forum on Millennium Plain (home to a Changing Places toilet).
+Chances are there’ll be a fun event, market or art show here (especially at weekends)!
+And then there’s the Lanes, with its individual shopfronts (and access), and Jarrolds, our flagship independent department store that’s home to an amazing array of products.
+(It’s got step-free access from two entrances, accessible toilets and lifts to take you across its 5 floors.)

 In the heart of the city, The Assembly House offers luxury and practicality

-Day One- Evening
+Evening

 Norwich Theatre Royal is a buzzing night out